 - Avoid over stirring them in the pan.
 If they are too slimy, add in a tbsp of lemon juice to get rid of it.

 For health benefits, do not overcook ladies finger or until they turn too soft.
-Just cook until the stickiness goes away.
+Just cook until they are no more slimy.

-- 1 tbsp garlic (or lehsun) (chopped, optional)
+- 1 tablespoon garlic (1 cloved chopped, optional)